Alumni

 "After graduating from the Mailman School of Public Health, I felt prepared with an understanding of health system fundamentals as well as the framework of evaluating and developing approaches to the challenges that affect our systems.
 My time in HPM gave me the foundational knowledge for my career."

 Atef Rafiuddin is a public health professional working in hospital operations.
-As a Manager of Business Operations at NYC Health + Hospitals, Atef drives operational improvement and efficiency by leading enterprise wide initiatives.
+As a Director of Business Operations at NYC Health + Hospitals, Atef drives operational improvement and efficiency by leading enterprise wide initiatives.
 Prior to joining NYC Health + Hospitals, he served as a Project Manager and Administrative Fellow at Mount Sinai Morningside.
 Often wearing many hats, he was responsible for managing the Cardiac service line budget and nursing initiatives.
 As an Administrative Fellow, he was involved in various patient experience, ambulatory, and hospital operations improvement efforts.
 Most notably, Atef was a member of the hospital’s Incident Management Team where he played an integral role in COVID surge planning and managing the daily operations of the COVID Vaccine POD.
 Atef remains active as an alum in HPM, participating in mock interviews, acting as a facilitor on Practicum Day and serving as a mentor to HPM students.